fedeghe/malta/README.md

 Malta uses two kind of placeholders, to be used in the main template or in any file involved (but _vars.json_)

 - **$$filePath$$**
-  _filepath_ is the path to the desired file relative to the template directory
+  _filepath_ is the path to the desired file relative to the templateFile directory

 - **$varname$**
   _varname_ is the key for a variable that Malta will search in a _vars.json_ file that should be found in the template folder